odinuv/web/articles/security/index.md

 There are many kind of security issues, some of them are less dangerous, some of them are very serious.

+You need to start thinking differently to build a secure web application: once you write some code, imagine yourself as someone who wants to break in -- inexperienced web developers usually see themselves as the only users of the application.
+Those with higher skills consider also other nice-behaving users.
+But you have to think like the attacker to see your code in the right light.

 Read about web application security and risks:

 - [SQL injection](/articles/security/sql-injection/)